Manichaeism: Later movements associated with Manichaeism

 During the Middle Ages, several movements emerged that were collectively described as "Manichaean" by the Catholic Church and persecuted as Christian heresies through the establishment of the Inquisition in 1184.
 They included the Cathar churches of Western Europe.
-Other groups sometimes referred to as "neo-Manichaean" were the Paulician movement, which arose in Armenia, and the Bogomils in Bulgaria and Serbia.
+Other groups, sometimes referred to as "neo-Manichaean," were the Paulician movement, which arose in Armenia, and the Bogomils in Bulgaria and Serbia.
 An example of this usage can be found in the published edition of the Latin Cathar text, the Liber de duobus principiis (Book of the Two Principles), which was described as "Neo-Manichaean" by its publishers.
 As there is no presence of Manichaean mythology or church terminology in the writings of these groups, there has been some dispute among historians as to whether these groups were descendants of Manichaeism.

 Manichaeism could have influenced the Bogomils, Paulicians, and Cathars.
 However, these groups left few records, and the link between them and Manichaeans is tenuous.
 Regardless of its accuracy, the charge of Manichaeism was leveled at them by contemporary orthodox opponents, who often tried to make contemporary heresies conform to those combatted by the church fathers.

-Whether the dualism of the Paulicians, Bogomils, and Cathars and their belief that the world was created by a Satanic demiurge was due to influence from Manichaeism is impossible to determine.
+Whether the dualism of the Paulicians, Bogomils, and Cathars, and their belief that the world was created by a Satanic demiurge, were influenced by Manichaeism is impossible to determine.
 The Cathars apparently adopted the Manichaean principles of church organization.
 Priscillian and his followers may also have been influenced by Manichaeism.
 The Manichaeans preserved many apocryphal Christian works, such as the Acts of Thomas, that would otherwise have been lost.

 Legacy in present-day

 Some sites are preserved in Xinjiang, Zhejiang, and Fujian in China.
 The Cao'an temple is the most widely-known and best-preserved Manichaean building, though it later became associated with Buddhism.
 Local villagers near Cao'an still worship Mani, albeit with little distinction between Mani-as-Buddha and Gautama Buddha.
 Other temples in China associated with Manichaeism remain standing, including the Xuanzhen Temple, noted for its stele.

-Some platforms on the internet and social media are trying to spread some of the teachings of Manichaeism.
+Some platforms on the internet and social media are spreading some of the teachings of Manichaeism.
 Some people are registered in these electronic sources, and some scholars and students in the field of religious studies and the arts continue to study Manichaeism.

-In 2018, rituals were conducted for the Lin Deng 林瞪 (1003–1059), a Chinese Manichaean leader who lived during the Song dynasty in the three villages of Baiyang 柏洋村, Shangwan 上万村, and Tahou 塔后村 in Baiyang Township, Xiapu County, Fujian.
+In 2018, rituals were conducted for the Lin Deng 林瞪 (1003–1059), a Chinese Manichaean leader who lived during the Song dynasty in the three villages of Baiyang 柏洋村, Shangwan 上萬村, and Tahou 塔後村 in Baiyang Township, Xiapu County, Fujian.